Ivan8700/Sodoku-Solver---Python/README.md

-# Sodoku-Solver---Python
-Sodoku solver using python with the "backtracking" algorithm
+Sodoku solver using the "backtracking" algorithm, implemented in Python.